Ohio Probation Violation

 Generally, there are restrictions, conditions, and requirements that are included as part of the probationary period.

-Some of the probation violations that can occur are:
+Some probation violations in Ohio that can occur are:

 - Failure to keep appointments with your probation officer or maintain contact